 This looks like a designer space-age vape pen.
 From the front, it is square, metallic, and about the size of a military or boy scout belt buckle.
 (About the same thickness too).
 From the back, they left about 1/3 of the cartridge connector open, so it has a deconstructed look.
 With this open view, you can easily access the connection between the battery and the cartridge, which looks like modern art.

 I like this vape pen very much.
 It comes in several excellent metallic colors, is idiot-proof, and provides enough heat to vape almost anything I throw at it.
 It's auto-drawing (activated on inhaling), with no buttons to program or to press while hitting.
 A light comes on while you are vaping to tell you when the puff begins.
 I could not see the tiny penlight easily (my nose was in the way).
-That 500mAh battery is almost twice the size of pen-type vape batteries, so you have enough power to keep vaping for a long time between charges.
+That 500mAh battery is almost twice the size of the typical pen-type vape 510 thread battery, so you have enough power to keep vaping for a long time between charges.
 I bought a half-dozen of these in different colors for stocking stuffers, but I kept the three colors I liked best.

 The Swon vape pen is built to work with some of the thickest oils, concentrates, and distillates.
 It has a discrete and lightweight shell that makes it easy to use and travel with.
 The S6xth Sense Swon also includes a variable voltage setting to find your perfect vapor point.
 Start at the lowest heat setting and work your way up to find the ideal temperature.